 What should I see on my one day in Atlanta?

 Don’t forget to pack a day bag for yourself.
-Check out our day trip essentials packing list so you don’t forget anything you need.
+Check out my day trip essentials packing list so you don’t forget anything you need.

 There are many things to see during one day in Atlanta

 Here are some of the most popular things to do in Atlanta.
-If it’s your first visit, these ideas are a great place to start.
+If it’s your first visit, these tourist attractions and ideas are a great place to start.